bkam03/sorting-algorithms/README.md

   Move back a position and repeat.
 Once you stop swapping move to the next new index.

+Best case scenario, where everything is already in order:  the sort will iterate through the array once without having to swap anything and end. linear complexity.

+Worst case:  the array is backward.  the sort will move each item ( position # ) times.  n * ( n - 1 ) * ( n - 2 ) etc. swaps.

 Bubble Sort

 You ever watch that show where they street race in oklahoma?
 They have a list of the top 10 at the moment, and each person on that list gets to challenge the person above them on saturday night.
 Over time the fastest makes it to the top, and the slower ones fall off the list.

 you iterate through the array, looping until there are no more swaps. for each iteration, compare each position with the one before it, and swap if the greater position has a smaller value.

+Best case: Array is in order.
+Iterates once through the array, moves nothing. ends.

+Worst case: List is backwards, everything has to be moved to the other end of the array.  ( n - 1 ) * ( n - 2 ) * ( n - 3 ) etc. swaps.

 Quick Sort